technology-toolbox/website/content/blog/jjameson/2009/11/07/using-password-minder-to-manage-your-passwords.md

 ---
-title: "Using Password Minder to Manage Your Passwords"
+title: Using Password Minder to Manage Your Passwords
 date: 2009-11-07T06:18:00-07:00
 excerpt:
-  "I started using Password Minder almost immediately after reading about it in the July 2004 edition of MSDN Magazine.
-I don't know about you, but trying to remember all of my various passwords for dozens of Web sites, numerous network accounts, VMs, etc..."
+  I started using Password Minder almost immediately after reading about it in the July 2004 edition of MSDN Magazine.
+I don't know about you, but trying to remember all of my various passwords for dozens of Web sites, numerous network accounts, VMs, etc...
 aliases:
   [
     "/blog/jjameson/archive/2009/11/06/using-password-minder-to-manage-your-passwords.aspx",